JessicaS97/DOM/README.md

 # DOM Manipulation
-This project makes emphasis on the DOM and explores the various functions avaiable to traverse the DOM, access and change HTML elements.
+This project makes emphasis on the DOM and explores the various functions avaiable to traverse the DOM, access and change HTML elements in order to mimic a TODO list.

 Languages Used:
 HTML